 For Our Spirits: Inspirational Divination Cards

 In my field of Transformative Learning and Change, we are taught many methods to help adults learn to make meaning.
-Even though my school, ciis.edu, is a school of East West Learning, we did not focus greatly on what I now call the receptive mode which some say occurs in meditation.
+Even though my school, ciis.edu, is a school of East-West Learning, we did not focus greatly on what I now call the receptive mode which some say occurs in meditation.
 We did use transpersonal psychology, which is a Carl Jung term meaning we are all a part of a greater field of consciousness.
 Quantum Reality now has basically taken over the field, letting us all understand we are made of particles and waves and are stardust.

 This is the deck, by Meredith L. Young-Sowers is the one I now use as I have traveled and these “appeared” at a holistic medicine center in Vermont, not far from the author’s home.
-As a degreed horticulturist, I had to have these and I love them and the often resonate with other teachings I am following.
+As a degreed horticulturist, I had to have these and I love them and they often resonate with other teachings I am following.

 Thanks for considering all this.
 May you find your own magical path to well-being.
-Here are some books I like.